Skip navigation

 Office: Lipman 024

-Helen’s research interests broadly lie in eighteenth-century book history, professional authorship and literary heritage, and she is particularly interested in heritage collaboration.
+Helen’s research interests broadly lie in book history and literary heritage studies, and she is particularly interested in heritage collaboration.
 Her publications undertake a feminist recovery of women's work in book production and explore the effects of writers’ relationships with their patrons and publishers on the production of bestselling literary texts.

 BOOKS and a DATASET

-1. [with Peter Sabor and Richard Terry, eds,] The Cambridge Edition of the Correspondence of John Cleland (Cambridge: Cambridge UP, 2024) [in press].
+1. [with Peter Sabor and Richard Terry, eds,] The Cambridge Edition of the Correspondence of John Cleland (Cambridge: Cambridge UP, 2024).

 2. Laurence Sterne and the Eighteenth-Century Book (Cambridge: Cambridge UP, 2021).